nodiaque/docker-steamcmd-server/README.md

 **Update Notice:** Simply restart the container if a newer version of the game is available.

+Config file must be placed in /serverdata/serverfiles root folder (check path mapping below) The game will download enshrouded_server.json default config file if you don't provide yours (check in config folder for template).

 ## Env params
 | Name | Value | Example |
 | --- | --- | --- |